• Skip to main content

 cheese sauce in small saucepan.

-Whisk in the whole milk and cream and bring to a simmer, Let simmer stirring frequently until the sauce begins to thicken, about 4-5 minutes.
+Whisk in the whole milk and cream and bring to a simmer; let simmer, stirring frequently, until the sauce thickens, about 4-5 minutes.
 Remove the sauce from the heat and stir in the cheese.

 unbaked tuna casserole in small baking dish.